Frequently Asked Questions

 IMPORTANT: YOU WILL NOT BE ELIGIBLE FOR A FINE REDUCTION OR COMMUNITY SERVICE HOURS IF YOU REQUEST TO ATTEND TRAFFIC SCHOOL.
-You must have all correctable violations corrected and dismissed by the Court clerk prior to requesting Traffic School.

 1. (Recommended) Pay online at https://portal.santacruzcourt.org/portal.
 Please note that there is a convenience fee added to online payments.
 If you want to attend Traffic School, you must select the option for paying the fine plus the Traffic School fee.

 3. Pay In person: At either Santa Cruz or Watsonville Clerk’s Office or by placing payment in the drop box at either location.
 The Court will not accept a cash payment through the drop box.
 Again, remember that your payment must include both the fine amount and the $52 Traffic School fee.